 “America’s Astrophysicist,” the charismatic Neil deGrasse Tyson, started out as a regular city kid focused on friends and fun—and on learning as much about the stars as he possibly could.
 We love how this biography shows that not all scientists are introverts.

 22. Once There Was a Story by Jane Yolen

 This is a great resource for examining traditional literature with kids.
-Short, manageable, and diverse tales—both familiar and less so—are perfect for sharing or students’ own reading.
+The tales are short, manageable, and diverse—both familiar and less so—so they are perfect for sharing or independent reading.

-23. Stella Diaz Has Something to Say by Angela Dominguez
+23. Stella Diaz Has Something to Say and Stella Diaz Never Gives Up by Angela Dominguez

-Like many third graders, Stella Diaz is busy figuring out how to navigate two cultures and two languages.
-We love the whole relatable, diverse collection of characters.
+Like many of today’s third-graders, Stella Diaz is busy figuring out how to navigate two cultures and two languages.
+We love the relatable, diverse cast of characters.

 24. Road Trip with Max and Mom and Weekends with Max and His Dad by Linda Urban

-His parents living apart takes some getting used to, but Max has unique and fulfilling relationships with each of them.
+His parents live apart and that takes some getting used to, but Max has unique and fulfilling relationships with both his mom and dad.

 25. Eleanor series by Julie Sternberg